MBFBioscience/nmf-schema/docs/source/NMF.rst

        ⋮
     </marker>

-*Figure 18 The <marker> element, child elements, attributes, and values as they apear in the segmentation data file.
+*Figure 18 The <marker> element, child elements, attributes, and values as they apear in the data file.
 This <marker> type is Plus and is linked to a + symobol.*

 Each <marker> attribute, including type, color, name, and varicosity, is defined in Table 7.